Yuricst/python-stardust/README.md

 > The Initial Guess is Random Noise

-Stardust is a suite of two-stage optimization scheme for trajectory design in Newtonian dynamics.
+Stardust is a suite of two-stage optimization scheme for trajectory design in Newtonian dynamics [1].

 The scheme makes use of the following assumptions:
 - the control actions are discretized to $N$ points, and are assumed to be impulsive (i.e. instantaneous change in velocity)

 The speed of the algorithm is dependent on $N$, since there is a Jacobian to be computed & least-squares problem with sizes that scale linearly with $N$.
-In practice, $N = 30 \sim 50$ is "manageable" (solves in the order of 10s of seconds).
+In practice, $N = 30 \sim 50$ is "manageable" (solves in the order of 10s of seconds using RK4).

 ## Quick start

 1. Clone this repository and `cd` to its root

-2. Make sure the local python environemnt has dependencies: `numpy`, `scipy`, `matplotlib`, `numba`
+2. Make sure the local python environemnt has dependencies: `cvxpy`, `numpy`, `scipy`, `matplotlib`, `numba`

 3. Run tests with `pytest`